 June 2014 Keesing and Young's summary of research in KLEE appears in Bioscience

 May 2014 Duncan Kimuyu et al. paper on controlled burns in KLEE is published in Ecological Applications.

 May 2014 Hillary Young et al. paper on rodent and disease in KLEE appears in PNAS.

 April 2014 Grace Charles leaves for a multi-month bout of field work in Africa.

 April 2014 Chhaya Werner will be joining the lab this fall!

 April 2014 Marit Wilkerson's single-authored paper is accepted in Agriculture, Ecosystems and Environment.

-March 2014 Laura Morales begin her major field season in the Andes.
+March 2014 Laura Morales begins her major field season in the Andes.

 March 2014 Derek Young returns from his two-month NSF-IGERT internship to Central and South America.

-March 2014 Truman, Emily, and Steve bring restoration, macrophytes and soil crusts to the Grand Canyon.
+March 2014 Emily, Steve, and Truman bring macrophytes, soil crusts and restoration to the Grand Canyon.